33 Classic Movies That Are Truly Timeless

 Memorable quote: “We know how to behave!
 We’ve had lessons.”

-Many musicians have tried their hand at acting, but not all have been as successful as the Beatles were in this music-filled feature film.
-Nominated for two Oscars, A Hard Day’s Night follows the Fab Four over a very hectic two days in which they have to prepare for a big television performance.
-Needless to say, the music is great.
-And John, Paul, Ringo and George are pretty hilarious playing themselves in this classic comedy.
+On top of everything else, The Beatles—only one of the greatest, most influential and beloved musical groups ever—starred in a jubilant classic film at the height of their stateside fame.
+Nominated for two Oscars, A Hard Day’s Night follows the Fab Four over 36 hectic hours in which they have to prepare for a big television performance.
+Needless to say, the music (including that title track) is tops of the pops.
+And John, Paul, Ringo and George are pretty hilarious playing broad comedic versions of themselves.

 Lawrence of Arabia